 If germs succeed in entering the body, they are confronted with the innate and the adaptive immune systems which work in close cooperation.

 The innate immune system has the capacity to naturally understand if the cells the body harbors are foreign or not, self or non self.
 Macrophages, neutrophils and Natural Killer cells (NK) destroy or ingest these pathogens.

 Some macrophages or dendritic cells will present the microbes, or part or their structure (antigens) to naïve lymphocytes which reside in the lymph nodes or the spleen, thus activating the adaptive immune system.

 The first reaction of lymphocytes is rather slow and leads to the maturation of effector and memory lymphocytes.

 The effector T-cells destroy the body cells infected by the pathogen from which they got the antigen.

 Effector B-cells (plasma cells) release very large quantities of antibodies that either kill the pathogen or assist the innate immune system by making the pathogen “more digestible” for macrophages and neutrophils or by marking them for destruction.

-Memory cells can survive for years and can replicate and differentiate in effector cells when the antigen they are specific for comes in again.
+Memory cells can survive for years and can replicate or differentiate in effector cells when the antigen they are specific for comes in again.

 When a pathogen enters the body for the second and subsequent times (secondary immune response), the adaptive immune response is both quicker and greater.
 More antibodies are produced, and they are more effective.

-This is the basis for vaccination.
-Vaccination exposes the body to the selected pathogen a first time in order to induce a primary immune response.
+This is what vaccination is all about.
+Vaccination exposes the body to a selected pathogen a first time in order to induce a primary immune response.
 The following exposure to same pathogen, i.e. the actual infection, would trigger a much stronger and quicker secondary immune response.